shannonlal/kinesis-filebeat/README.md

 The following project is a simple docker container which will read a local log file and send all messages to Kinesis stream on a fixed interval

+# Docker Instruction
+To build the Docker Image you must have Docker installed on your machine.
+To build docker run the following command:

+## Build the Docker Image
+NOTE Space before period
+`docker build -t kinesis-filebeat .`

+## Verify that your Docker Image was built
+`docker images`

+## To Run the docker image
+`docker run -d -id -e "LOG_FILE=./logs/test.log" -e PUSH_INTERVAL=10000 shopscreen-search `

+## To view list of Docker Containers
+`docker ps`

 ## TODO
 1. Integrate kinesis stream and start to test
 1b.
 Poll the Queue every 10 seconds and clear it off and dump to queue